Adii1515/delta-demo/README.md

 # delta-demo
-repository for GIT and GIT HUB commands
+repository for GIT and GIT HUB commands.